freaktechnik/grunt-webapp/README.md

 ### Options

-#### options.separator
+#### options.localeDir
 Type: `String`
-Default value: `',  '`
+Default value: `''`

-A string value that is used to do something with whatever.
+The directory containing localizations for the webapp manifest with a subdirectory per language, each containing a "manifest.json" with the two properties `name` and `description`.
+If not specified, the locale property of the webapp manifest will remain untouched.

-#### options.punctuation
+#### options.target
 Type: `String`
-Default value: `'.'`
+Default value: `'web'`

-A string value that is used to do something else with whatever else.
+This should either be set to `'web'` or `'packaged'`.
+If set to `'packaged'`, the `appcache_path` property is removed if it exists.

 ### Usage Examples